VIDEO: Creating Secure Infant Attachment

 It's important to note that the early symptoms of attachment disorders are similar to the early symptoms of other issues such as ADHD and autism.
 If you spot any of these warning signs, make an appointment with your pediatrician for a professional diagnosis of the problem.

 It's common to feel frustration, anxiety, and even anger when faced with a crying baby—especially if your baby wails for hours on end.
-In these situations, you need to be calm and centered so you'll be better able to figure out what's going on with your child and how best to soothe his or her cries.
-See When Your Baby Won't Stop Crying
+In these situations, you need to remain calm and centered so you'll be better able to figure out what's going on with your child and how best to soothe their cries.

-Common signs and symptoms of reactive attachment disorder in young children include:
+Common signs and symptoms in young children include:

 Control issues.
 Most children with reactive attachment disorder go to great lengths to remain in control and avoid feeling helpless.
 They are often disobedient, defiant, and argumentative.